 The SFL is committed to provide effective language learning programs for all students enrolled in the university.
-Irrespective of their field, the SFL offers different language courses to all students for all undergraduate programs, English Medium Departments and Turkish Medium Departments, as well as elective courses in other languages, and also online courses for the associate degree Vocational School programs and students of School of Law
+Irrespective of their field, the SFL offers different language courses to all students for all undergraduate programs, English Medium Departments and Turkish Medium Departments, as well as elective courses in other languages, and also online courses for the associate degree Vocational School programs.